 Microsoft does not force users to accept new Windows 10 versions immediately.
 Users must initiate updates manually.

-If your Windows 10 operating system is approaching the end of its 18-month life (in other words you have not installed two previous version updates) it is possible that Microsoft will automatically update your computer.
+If your Windows 10 operating system is approaching the end of its supported life, it is possible that Microsoft will automatically update your computer to keep your computer safe from potential security issues.